I'm Recovering From A Breakup

 I never went to University when all my friends did.
 I had built up a disdain for formal education by then.
 I didn't like how my college course of Games Development was taught and I was left uninterested in pursuing higher education.

 But recently I've been thinking I would now enjoy it.
 I'd study Computer Science.
-I want to pursue mastery in this, and a few years of full-time study would greatly enhance my capability.
+I want to pursue mastery in this, and a few years of full-time directed study would greatly enhance my capability.

 I'd undoubtedly get a lot more out of it now than previously, as I can better rely on myself to take it seriously and do the necessary work.